anand2312/crajybot/README.md

 ### Hosting
 You can host the bot virtually anywhere.
 We've used [GCP](https://cloud.google.com/), and it works *very* well.
 The lowest end VM can comfortably run the bot.

+### Disclaimer
+We are in no way responsible if something goes wrong with your server.
+Use this code at your own risk.

 ### Support
 Contact me on Discord - Ares#7286.